A Progressive Economic Primer

 I

-The time has come to claim our generational inheritance, put an end to wage slavery, feed the hungry and house the poor.
+The time has come to claim our inheritance, put an end to wage slavery, feed the hungry and house the poor.
 We must end war and fight climate change.
-We can do all of this and more, at zero net cost.
+We will show in these pages how we can do all of this and more, at zero net cost.

 We are now the richest generation in world history.
 We have unprecedented access to resources and technology, and our infrastructure has no comparison.
 However we are struggling broadly under an outdated economic and political system.
 Our currency is misunderstood, artificially restricted and failing to serve us both individually and socially, in measurable and very important ways.